descoped/script-utils/secrets-sanitizer/README.md

-# Secret Sanitizer
+# Secrets Sanitizer

-Secret Sanitizer is a utility script that identifies and obfuscates sensitive information in text files or clipboard content.
+Secrets Sanitizer is a utility script that identifies and obfuscates sensitive information in text files or clipboard content.
 It's particularly useful for preparing logs, configuration files, or debug output for sharing publicly without exposing API keys, passwords, tokens, or other secrets.